jackbenny/on-stock/README.md

 # Usage

-	Usage: ./on-stock [-l] [-s [name]] [-m [name (a/s)quantity]] [-d [name]] [-n] [-f filename]
+	Usage: ./on-stock [-l] [-s [name]] [-m [name (a/s)quantity]] [-d [name]] [-n] [-h] [-f filename]
 	-l = list the articles in the database
 	-s = search for an article in the database
          If no name is given as argument, you will be prompted for a name.
 	-m = modify a article
          If no name is given as argument, you will be prompted for a name.
 You'll then have the choice to change name, quantity and price.
          If a name is given as argument, the quantity can be changed from the command line, such as subtracting the stock by three:
          ./on-stock -m "Nailgun" s3
 	-d = delete a article
          If no name is given as argument, you will be prompted for an article to delete.
          If a name is given as argument, no confirmation will be required to delete the article from the database.
 	-n = create new articles (interactive mode only)
+	-h = display this help message
 	-f = specifiy a filename for the database